spaar/key-manager-mod/README.md

 # Key Manager

 Key Manager is a mod for Besiege that allows bulk key remapping and easier discoverability of machine controls.
-Is is purely an additional feature for machines: If a user of the machine has the mod installed, they will get all the benefits but if they don't, the machine will still work just fine.
+It is purely an additional feature for machines: If a user of the machine has the mod installed, they will get all the benefits but if they don't, the machine will still work just fine.
 The Key Manager also supports adding multiple keybinds to a single block control.